 The Welsh Urological Society

-The Welsh Urological Society holds one meeting each year in January at The Metropole Hotel, in Llandrindod Wells in Mid Wales.
+The Welsh Urological Society holds one meeting each year in January at The Metropole Hotel, in Llandrindod Wells, Mid Wales.
 The Society includes Consultants, trainees of all grades and Urology Specialist Nurses working in Wales.

-Meetings usually involve a half-day of professional development, poster presentation, registrar and nurse led sessions as well as lectures from guest speakers.
+Meetings usually involve a half-day of professional development, poster presentations, registrar and nurse-led sessions as well as lectures from guest speakers.

 The other half-day is devoted to presentation of research topics, with a prize being awarded for the best presentation.